 Option Description Analysis Groups issues by the audit analysis, such as Suspicious, Exploitable, and Not an Issue.
 Analysis Type Groups issues by analyzer product, such as SCA, WEBINSPECT, and SECURITYSCOPE (WebInspect Agent).
-Analyzer Groups issues by analyzer group, such as Control Flow, Data Flow, Findbugs, Pentest, and Structural.
+Analyzer Groups issues by analyzer group, such as Control Flow, Data Flow, Pentest, and Structural.
 App Defender Protected Groups issues by whether Application Defender can protect the vulnerability category.
 Category Groups issues by vulnerability category.
 This is the default setting.
-Correlated Groups issues by whether the issue is related directly or indirectly with an issue uncovered by another analyzer.
-Correlation Group Groups issues that are correlated with each other.
 File Name Groups issues by file name.
 Fortify Priority Order Groups issues as Critical, High, Medium, and Low based on the analyzer's combined values of impact and likelihood.
 Kingdom Groups issues by the Seven Pernicious Kingdoms classification.
 Manual Groups issues by whether they were manually created by penetration test tools, and not automatically produced by a web crawler such as Fortify WebInspect.
 New Issue Shows which issues are new since the last scan.
-For example, if you run a new scan, any issues that are new display in the tree under the NEW group and the others are displayed in the UPDATED group.
-If removed issues are visible, issues not found in the latest scan are displayed in the REMOVED list. <metadata_listname></metadata_listname> Groups issues using the alternative metadata external list names (for example, OWASP Top 10 <year></year> , CWE, PCI <version></version> , STIG <version></version> , and so on).
+For example, if you run a new scan, any issues that are new display in the tree under the NEW

-Option Description Package Groups issues by package or namespace.
+Option Description group and the others are displayed in the UPDATED group.
+If removed issues are visible, issues not found in the latest scan are displayed in the REMOVED list. <metadata_listname></metadata_listname> Groups issues using the alternative metadata external list names (for example, OWASP Top 10 <year></year> , CWE, PCI SSF <version></version> , STIG <version></version> , and others).
+Package Groups issues by package or namespace.
 Does not appear for projects for which this option is not applicable, such as C projects.
 Sink Groups issues that share the same dataflow sink function.
 Source Groups issues that share the same dataflow source functions.
 Source File Type Groups issues by source file types that Fortify Static Code Analyzer recognizes.
 Note: Issues in files with different file extensions that are the same source file type are grouped together (for example, issues in files with the extensions: html, htm, and xhtml are grouped under html).
 Taint Flag Groups issues by the taint flags that they contain. <none></none> Displays a flat view without grouping.